hayleyrbrooks/VNI/analysis/vniSummary.md

 - Mean missed trials = 1.75 trials; range = 0-11; median = .5
 - None of the trials were consecutive missed trials
 - After removing 84 trials, we have 10,428 trials across 48 participants and participants have 208-219 trials.
-- p(gamble) = .44; range = .13-.71
+- mean p(gamble) = .44; range = .13-.71

 ### GLMER results
-- similar to previous studies with the temporal choice set, we use a conservative two step approach where we first regress choice onto trial-level variables (e.g. risky gain, safe, and EV on trial t).
+- similar to previous studies with the temporal choice set, we use a conservative two step approach where we first regressed choice onto trial-level variables (e.g. risky gain, safe, and EV on trial t).
 Then we use the residuals (offset function) to allow recent events to account for additional risk-taking behavior.

 Trial-level variables have effects we'd expect with more risk-taking as gain amounts increase (beta = 16.118(1.92), p < 2e-16 ) and less risk-taking as safe amounts increase (beta = -41.078(3.798), p < 2e-16).
 No effect of magnitude (or ev level).
 AIC = 8058.9

 Immediate timescale:
 - in a model alone, past outcome amount is not significant but it does interact with past outcome type.
-The interaction is difficult to interpret because the difference is with a loss outcome but loss outcomes are $0, so we can't see how the loss outcome would change with outcome amount?
+The interaction is difficult to interpret because the difference is with a loss outcome but loss outcomes are $0, so we can't measure how the loss outcome effect would change with outcome amount?
 We tested whether this could be explained by people treating losses as missed gains or received-not received and no effects of either regressor were present.

 Neighborhood timescale:
-- from previous work (VIC; Brooks & Sokol-Hessner, in revision), we found a short-lasting effect of positive shift.
+- from previous work (VIC; Brooks & Sokol-Hessner, in revision), we found a short-lasting effect of positive shift amount ($).
-- In a model with positive and negative shift amount, there is only a significant effect of positive shift consistent with VIC where there is more risk-taking following a positive shift and this effect is brief only lasting on the trial immediately following a shift and then drops off quickly.
+- In a model with positive and negative shift amount, there is only a significant effect of positive shift amount consistent with VIC where there is more risk-taking as positive shift amount increases (this is risk-taking immediately following a shift) and this effect is brief only lasting on the trial immediately following a shift and then drops off quickly.
 - The effect of positive shift amount does not interact with run size or past outcome (similar to VIC)